Working from home

 The Covid-19 lockdown is forcing many of us to work from home.
 But how do you focus when your kids are squabbling, your colleagues are away from you and you may be worried about getting sick yourself?

-Connect Assist’s helplines are vital in times of crisis, so we have well-rehearsed business continuity plans in place to enable our advisors to continue to offer empathy and expertise to vulnerable callers.
+Connect Assist’s call centre services are vital in times of crisis, so we have well-rehearsed business continuity plans in place to enable our advisors to continue to offer empathy and expertise to vulnerable callers.

 In fact, many of our advisors worked remotely even before the Covid-19 crisis, using secure communications platforms and cloud based CRM systems to do their jobs effectively.